Picking Winners in Daily Fantasy Sports Using Integer Programming: Fantasy Hockey Approach and Integer Programming Formulations

 \subsection{Feasibility Constraints}

 We begin by formulating the basic feasibility constraints of a lineup.
 Daily fantasy sports contests all impose a budget $B$ constraint on a lineup.
-For DraftKings, this budget is $B=50,000$ fantasy dollars.
-There is also a constraint on the number of players of each type of position.
-In DraftKings, a hockey lineup consists of nine players: two centers, three wingers, two defensemen, a goalie, and a utility player who can be any skater type.
-We let the cost of player $k$ be $c_k$.
-There are $N_T$ NHL teams playing in a contest, and we denote the set of players on team $l$ by $T_l$.
-Also, we denote the set of players who are centers, wingers, defenseman, and goalies by $C$, $W$, $D$, and $G$, respectively.
+For DraftKings, this budget is $B=50,000$ fantasy dollars. \text{As mentioned earlier, } there is also a constraint on the number of players of each type of position. {For notation,} we let the cost of player $j$ be $c_j$.
+There are $N_T$ NHL teams playing in a contest, and we denote the set of players on team $l$ by $T_l$. {In addition}, we denote the set of players who are centers, wingers, defenseman, and goalies by $C$, $W$, $D$, and $G$, respectively.
 The DraftKings position constraints for the $i$th lineup are given by

 DraftKings also requires each lineup to have players that come from at least three different NHL teams.
 The team constraints for lineup $i$ are

 We put these constraints together to obtain the feasibility constraints for a lineup: